AI & Integrations

 What is MCP?

 MCP (Model Context Protocol) is an open standard that allows AI assistants to interact with external tools.
-The Cleanmails MCP server exposes your campaigns, senders, domains, and lists as tools that an AI can read and control.
+The Cleanmails MCP server exposes your campaigns, mailboxes, leads, and inbox as tools that an AI can read and control.

 Available Tools